Wolfgangnelli/proshop_react_django/README.md

 ## Features

-In this project i will build a completely customized eCommerce / shopping cart application from scratch using Django & React, with the following functionality...
+In this project i will build a completely customized eCommerce / shopping cart application from scratch using Django & React, with the following functionality:

 - 1 - Full featured shopping cart
 - 2 - Product reviews and ratings